webpack/governance/CHARTER.md

 process.

-Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the TSC for discussion by assigning the `tsc-agenda` tag to a pull request or issue.
+Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the TSC for discussion.
 The TSC voting members should serve as the final arbiter where required.
 The TSC will maintain and publish a list of current Collaborators, as well as a development process guide for Collaborators and Contributors looking to participate in the development effort.